mxgiuliani00/LakeComo/README.md

 * Run `make` in the test folder to compile
 * Run `./LakeComoSim settings_lakeComo.txt < u_test46.txt` to perform a simulation with a random policy

+### References:
+- Giuliani, M., M. Zaniolo, A. Castelletti, G. Davoli, and P. Block (2019), Detecting the state of the climate system via artificial intelligence to improve seasonal forecasts and inform reservoir operations, Water Resources Research, 55

 ----
 ### Copyright: